isathar/Blender_UDK_FBX_Tools/README.md

 =========================================================================================================
 Changelog:
 ----------

-*(not counting the ridiculous amount of edits after updating)*
+*(not counting the ridiculous amount of edits after each update)*

+*0.9.0*

+	- added importer for normals only
+	- *exporter:*
+	- more exporter performance improvements
+	- changed the way normals etc are exported
+	- removed vertex sorting stuff from normals export since it should all be handled by the editor now

 *0.8.0*

-	- *exporter fixes:*
+	- *exporter:*
 	- rewrote the armature bone fix to parent the root bone to the scene (the way the armature object was before)
 	- 	- exported files should now be compatible with nvidia apex tools and anything else that uses fbx
 	- 	- no more messing with UDK's imported mesh rotations
-	- changed the way axis settings are handled by the exporter and set up separate axis options
+	- changed the way axis settings are handled during export and set up separate axis options
 	- exporter speed improvements

 *0.7.5*

+	- *editor:*
 	- fixed Custom (Angle-Based) auto-generation mode.
 It's slightly slower (as in, it can take about 5 min for a 3600 poly mesh), but should no longer produce weird results on complex meshes.
+	- fixed wrong vertex being selected while using manual edit (bad math)
+	- *exporter:*
 	- added check for UV layer before calculating tangents.
 If not found, the mesh is exported without tangents (default behavior)
-	- fixed wrong vertex being selected while using manual edit (bad math)

 *0.7.0*

 	- initial release